There is a popular Christian song with the title, "The Reckless Love of God". But is God's love "reckless"?!

 Some major Christian leaders have recently voiced their concern about some worship songs that have been written that do not agree with Scripture, that do not correctly portray who God is, and that some worship leaders are too immature to be able to serve properly in that role.

-Let's look at this song more closely in the light of God's Word, the Bible; there are 3 things that should be addressed.
+Let's look at this song more closely in the light of God's Word, the Bible, and only the Bible; there are 3 things that should be addressed.

 First, let's look at the definition of "reckless":